Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: Numerical Results

 To evaluate the performance of the proposed algorithm under varying user arrival rates, we set the packet arrival rates \(\lambda_1 = \lambda + \text{gap}\), \(\lambda_2 = \lambda\), and \(\lambda_3 = \lambda - \text{gap}\).
 As shown in \Cref{Fig:gap}, the delay of the ``max minimum rate'' method increases with larger gaps, while the proposed algorithm maintains consistently low delay, indicating strong robustness even when trained under uniform arrival rates.

 To further explain this advantage, we analyze a specific case by examining buffer backlogs and transmission rates during the first 300 time slots.
-In Fig. \ref{fig:main}\subref{Fig:packagePropsed}, the proposed algorithm keeps buffer backlogs balanced despite differing arrival rates, showing its fairness.
-Upon the burst at time slot 100, it quickly reallocates resources to clear buffer 3.
-In contrast, Fig. \ref{fig:main}\subref{Fig:packageMaxMin} shows the ``max minimum rate'' approach leads to severe congestion in buffer 1 due to static rate-based allocation.
-Further, Fig. \ref{fig:main}\subref{rateProposed} reveals the proposed method allocates more resources to high arrival rate users and dynamically adapts to queue states.
+In \Cref{fig:main}\subref{Fig:packagePropsed}, the proposed algorithm keeps buffer backlogs balanced despite differing arrival rates, showing its fairness.
+Upon the burst at time slot 100, the algorithm quickly reallocates resources to clear buffer 3.
+In contrast, \Cref{fig:main}\subref{Fig:packageMaxMin} shows that the ``max minimum rate'' approach leads to severe congestion in buffer 1 due to static rate-based allocation.
+Further, \Cref{fig:main}\subref{rateProposed} reveals that the proposed method allocates more resources to high arrival rate users and dynamically adapts to queue states.
 Before time slot 100, user 3 has a lower rate due to low arrival, but receives rapid support when the burst occurs.
-Conversely, Fig. \ref{fig:main}\subref{rateMaxMin} shows that the ``max minimum rate'' method rigidly enforces rate fairness, ignoring buffer states, resulting in inefficient resource use and longer delays.
+However, \Cref{fig:main}\subref{rateMaxMin} shows that the ``max minimum rate'' method fails to allocate resources and optimize beamforming based on buffer states, leading to increased delays.